Silas Chatard

-Silas Francis Marean Chatard (December 13, 1834 – September 7, 1918) was a Roman Catholic Bishop of Indianapolis in the United States.
+Silas Francis Marean Chatard (December 13, 1834 – September 7, 1918) was an American Catholic prelate who served as Bishop of Indianapolis from 1898 to 1918.

 Life

 He was born Silas Francis Marean Chatard in Baltimore, Maryland, on December 13, 1834, to Ferdinand E. Chatard and Eliza Marean.
 Both his father, Ferdinand, and his paternal grandfather, Pierre, an emigrant from Santo Domingo, West Indies, were physicians in Baltimore.
 His paternal grandmother, Eliza Anna Chatard, was a financial supporter of the Oblate Sisters of Providence.
+His uncle was Confederate States commander Frederick Chatard.

 Raised in a prominent family, he attended Mount Saint Mary's College in Emmitsburg (now Mount Saint Mary's University), and the Maryland University School of Medicine, receiving a doctorate in medicine.
 He served his residency at the Baltimore Alms House.

 Soon afterward, he felt the call to priesthood and in 1857 began studying at the Pontificio Collegio Urbano de Propaganda Fide in Rome.
 He was ordained on June 14, 1862, and received a Doctor of Divinity degree the next year.
 Following his ordination, he served as Vice-Rector of the Pontifical North American College in Rome.
 In 1868, he became Rector of the college.
 During his time as Rector, the First Vatican Council was held, and was able to meet many American Bishops who stayed at the college while in Rome.
 Chatard was apparently a favorite of Pope Pius IX.